zalora/upcast/README.md

 Upcast is a tool that provisions cloud infrastructure based on a declarative spec (*infra spec*) in [Nix](http://nixos.org/nix/) expression language.
-Upcast also includes a [opinionated base NixOS configuration](https://github.com/zalora/upcast/tree/master/nix/nixos) suitable for cloud deployments.
+Upcast also includes an [opinionated base NixOS configuration](https://github.com/zalora/upcast/tree/master/nix/nixos) suitable for cloud deployments.
 Upcast is inspired by NixOps.